rrn/acts_as_dag/README.md

-descendant_ids   Returns a list of a descendant ids subtree          Scopes the model on descendants and itself subtree_ids      Returns a list of all ids in the record's subtree
+descendant_ids   Returns a list of a descendant ids subtree          Scopes the model on descendants and itself subtree_ids      Returns a list of all ids in the record's subtree distance_to      Returns the minimum number of ancestors/descendants between two records, e.g. child.distance_to(grandpa) #=> 2
 ```

 ## Scopes